meilisearch/specifications/text/0032-distinct-attribute.md

 ```
 The size parameter can be set to define how many term buckets should be returned out of the overall terms list.
 Term aggregations by default return 10 buckets only.

-Composite aggregation is allows users to paginate over buckets containing a lot of values.
+Composite aggregation allows to paginate over buckets containing a lot of values.

 > Cardinality aggregation can calculates the count of distinct values for a field.